 What Is CBD (Cannabidiol)?

-Another cannabis extract is cannabidiol (CBD).
-CBD oil is made from the stems, leaves, and flowers of the hemp plant.
-It belongs to the group of compounds known as cannabinoids.
-These compounds interact with receptors in the dog’s body that make up the regulatory system known as the Endocannabinoid System (ECS).
+Cannabidiol (CBD) is an extract made from the stems, leaves, and flowers of the hemp plant.
+As a natural cannabinoid, it interacts with receptors in the dog’s body that make up the regulatory system known as the endocannabinoid system (ECS).

 CBD & The Endocannabinoid System

-The Endocannabinoid System (ECS) plays a role in all kinds of important functions in your dog’s body.
-These include sleep cycles, discomfort responses, the nervous system, swelling all over the body, healthy blood sugar levels, stable appetite, and the immune system.
+The endocannabinoid system (ECS) plays a role in all kinds of important functions in your dog’s body.
+These include sleep cycles, discomfort responses, the nervous system, healthy blood sugar levels, stable appetite, and the immune system.

-How Can the ECS Play a Role in Dog Allergic Dermatitis?
+How Can The ECS Play Important Role In Dog Allergic Dermatitis?